Description

 Because the bracelet is attached to the middle section that sticks out of the end-piece, the lug-to-lug distance is a little bit more.
 But since they point a bit downwards, it is not a big thing.

-Install tip: First remove the push pins and press the end piece through the lugs a few times.
-This removes some possible left over steel from drilling the holes in the lugs. |
+First remove the push pins and press the end piece through the lugs a few times.

 You can choose between a few types of clasps: